 - Maximum Care: This plan covers over 5,000 components and is similar to a bumper-to-bumper warranty.
 Coverage can extend to 8 years or 125,000 miles.
 Roadside assistance benefits include allowances for towing and expire at 100,000 miles.

 - Added Care Plus: This plan covers 800 components and is similar to a powertrain warranty.
 Coverage is available for up to 8 years or 150,000 miles.
-It’s an inclusionary warranty that lists each covered part and includes the engine, transmission, drivetrain, steering, cooling, A/C, and brake parts, among others.
+It’s an inclusionary warranty that lists each covered part and includes the engine, transmission, drivetrain, steering, engine cooling, air conditioning, and brake parts, among others.

-You can purchase a Mopar Vehicle Protection plan outright or pay for it in installments.
+You can purchase a Jeep extended warranty outright or pay for it in installments.
 If you buy it when you purchase your Jeep, you can roll the cost into your monthly car payment.
 However, if you purchase an MVP plan after your start date, you have to pay for it separately.
-In addition to the cost of the plan, you could have a $200, $100, or $0 deductible.
+In addition to the cost of the plan, you may be on the hook for a $200, $100, or $0 deductible.
 The amount depends on the type of plan you select.

 Most Jeep extended warranty plans are transferrable to subsequent owners for a $50 fee.
 Another perk both main plans include is Trip Interruption Protection.
 Under this provision, Jeep’s extended warranty will cover up to $1,000 for meals, lodging, and rentals if your car breaks down because of a covered part failure.
 You have to be at least 100 miles from home to claim this perk, though.
 All of these benefits expire once your odometer reaches 100,000 miles.